easyops-cn/docusaurus-search-local/README.md

 ## Custom Styles

-This plugin is shipped with polished styles just like the Algolia Search on the Docusaurus v2 website.
+This theme is shipped with polished styles just like the Algolia Search on the Docusaurus v2 website.
 Feel free to override these css custom properties (css variables) below.

 | Var                              | Default (light)                                                        | Default (dark)                                          |
 | -------------------------------- | ---------------------------------------------------------------------- | ------------------------------------------------------- |